Last Updated on

 - The Planned Smile Design.
 The design will indicate where we need to build up the veneers and where we will need to remove a certain aspect of the teeth.
-All the teeth are looked at together as oppose to a single tooth when creating a new smile.
+All the teeth are looked at together as opposed to a single tooth when creating a new smile.

 - Required Arch Form.
 It also depends upon which teeth are “sticking out” of the arch form and which ones we need to give the appearance of being pushed in.
-In most cases there is room to broaden out the arch in which case very little tooth will need to be prepared since we are mostly adding to each tooth’s outer surface.
+In most cases, there is room to broaden out the arch in which case very little tooth will need to be prepared since we are mostly adding to each tooth’s outer surface.

 - Length of the original teeth.
-In most cases we can work with what we have.
+In most cases, we can work with what we have.
 However, if teeth are too long then we will have to prepare teeth to shorten their appearance to produce the desired aesthetics.

 - Crowding or Spacing.
 If teeth have spaces between them there may be very little tooth preparation required.
 Alternatively, if there is much crowding there will be more tooth preparation involved.

 - The type of porcelain used.
 There are now a whole host of porcelains that are manufactured in different ways and hence have differing properties.
-Porcelains used in UltraThin Veneers have been highly compressed to provide contact lens thin veneers.
-In these instances hardly any teeth need to be prepared.
+Porcelains used in UltraThin Veneers have been highly compressed to provide contact lens-thin veneers.
+In these instances, hardly any teeth need to be prepared.

 - The Pre-Exiting Restorations.
 Teeth that are already heavily restored or have a crown on them will be prepared in a different manner than to teeth that have no fillings or any type of restoration on them.